dddrrreee/cs140e-23win/donate.md

 ### Consider donating to the class!

-tl;dr: our class paypal link to donate for food and equipment:
+tl;dr: our class paypal link to donate money for food and equipment:

     - [paypalme/hackerfood](paypal.com/paypalme/hackerfood)

 Even $30 helps defray costs, $700 will pay for a lab's worth of food,
-$2k will pay for a section leader (the staff budget we are given is woefully inadequate), and $25k can cover the quarter.
+$2k will pay for a section leader (the default staff budget we have is woefully inadequate), and $25k can cover the quarter.

 As always, all 140E class course materials are provided, free, in our github